Accessibility and MyBeckett: Tips and tools

 Maybe these sound like you.
 If so, ePub is a good option.

-• You want to adjust font size and background color.
+• You want to adjust font size and background colour.

 • You want to highlight content, take notes, and bookmark important pages.